aznd/Discord-Observer-Bot/README.md

 ## Running the bot

 I recommend using repl.it.
 It's a free way to host your server.
-Using the keep_alive.py file included in this repo, the bot will also stay online, as long as you use something like uptimerobot.com/, to automatically ping the webserver.
+Using the keep_alive.py file included in this repo, the bot will also stay online.as long as you use something like uptimerobot.com/, to automatically ping the webserver.

+To do that, all you have to do to run the bot.py file, and then a small window will pop up.
+In there, there should be an URL bar.
+Copy that link and go to https://uptimerobot.com.

 ## config.py - Configuring the bot

 For now, this bot will use the exact role name.
 In the future, you will probably be able to use ID's.

 ~~NOTE: This bot uses ID's, for accurate results.
 If you dont know how to get the ID of a role, watch this youtube video: https://www.youtube.com/watch?v=OS2rp7wHVTI (Not by me.)
 If you still have problems with getting the ID, open an issue.~~